klauseduard/under-over-models/chapters/02-software-time-estimation.md

 1. **Start with three-point estimates** as the foundation for task distributions
 2. **Use appropriate distribution types**:
    - Triangular or PERT for well-understood tasks
-   - [Lognormal](https://en.wikipedia.org/wiki/Log-normal_distribution) for tasks with potential for significant overruns
+   - [Lognormal](https://en.wikipedia.org/wiki/Log-normal_distribution) for tasks with potential for significant overruns (suitable for variables that are positively skewed, like task durations which cannot be negative but can extend much longer than expected)
-   - [Uniform](https://en.wikipedia.org/wiki/Uniform_distribution_(continuous)) for highly uncertain tasks with little historical basis
+   - [Uniform](https://en.wikipedia.org/wiki/Uniform_distribution_(continuous)) for highly uncertain tasks with little historical basis (assumes any outcome between the minimum and maximum estimate is equally likely)

 3. **Model correlations thoughtfully**:
    - Between similar task types (e.g., all UI components)